DIY Dining Bench – Emmerson Bench

 Any Kreg Jig you buy will come with a drill bit as well, the drill bit has a ring that goes around it that serves as a stop when you are drilling into the jig!
 You are also given a hex key/allen wrench to loosen and tighten this ring!
-You set the drill bit into the base, or box it comes in, depending on the model, and tighten the ring around the bit according to what size wood you are drilling into…so the drill bit will always be set to the same size as your jig, which in this case is 1 1/2″.
+You set the drill bit into the base or box it comes in, depending on the model, and tighten the ring around the bit according to what size wood you are drilling into…so the drill bit will always be set to the same size as your jig, which in this case is 1 1/2″.

 Make sure to tighten it tight!
 Now you are all set to start drilling pocket holes, just place your board in the clamp and start drilling…and just a WARNING: This can be very addicting to use a Kreg Jig, you may start dreaming of furniture building while eating, sleeping and working at your normal job!!
 I am not responsible for anything that may happen to you because of such addiction!!
 Lol!!

 Now, where were we?
 Oh yes, going to actually start building this puppy!!
-So we have all of our 2x4s ready to go and now we need to take two 13 1/4″ pieces and connect them with two 7″ pieces…now this part was a little shady…some of my 2x4s were slightly under 3.5″…so I had to cut my 7″ pieces to 7 1/16″ to make sure my 1x4s had enough room on top of the bench…my 1x4s actually measured 3.5 like they should but my 2x4s didn’t.
+So we have all of our 2x4s ready to go and now we need to take two 13 1/4″ pieces and connect them with two 7″ pieces.
+Now, this part was a little tricky, some of my 2x4s were slightly under 3 1/2″ so I had to cut my 7″ pieces to 7 1/16″ to make sure my 1x4s had enough room on top of the bench.
+My 1x4s actually measured 3 1/2″ as they should but my 2x4s didn’t.

 After making two of those above…we need to put the little ‘feet’ on our ‘legs’!
-Attach the 2″ feet to the leg with one side flush to the leg…like so.
+Attach the 2″ feet to the leg with one side flush to the leg like so.

-The back side is flush with the feet…the front side shown above is sticking out and going to be to the outside of the bench!
+The backside is flush with the feet…the front side shown above is sticking out and going to be to the outside of the bench!
 This is where why we drilled the holes downward earlier!!

-After attaching all those little ‘feet’, now we need to make the top brace…take the 2 – 2×4 @ 54 1/2″ and your other 4 – 2×4 @ 7″ and we are going to attach the end two flush with the ends of the 54 1/2″ boards and the others I placed at 14″ down from the others…they can really go wherever you would like…this will be where your boards will stop and start if you like the pieces look!
-The top of the frame will look like so….
+After attaching all those little ‘feet’, now we need to make the top brace.
+Take the 2 – 2×4 @ 54 1/2″ and your other 4 – 2×4 @ 7″ and we are going to attach the end two flush with the ends of the 54 1/2″ boards and the others I placed at 14″ down from the others.
+They can really go wherever you would like, this will be where your boards will stop and start if you like the pieces look!
+The top of the frame will look like so.

-Now all there is to be done is attach the top to the sides!
+Now, all there is to be done is attach the top to the sides!
 Make sure and turn the legs to where the ‘feet’ are sticking out towards the outside of the bench and the top needs to stick over the ‘leg’ by 1/2″ to line up with the feet!!
 Did that make any sense?!
 I hope so but maybe a picture will help!